flatironinstitute/sciware/21_IntroGithub/day1.md

 # Troubleshooting

-- There are many resources for common git and Github problems on the internet.
+- There are many resources for common git and GitHub problems on the internet.
   - Consider discussing with a buddy before copy/pasting.

 <img src="assets/github-stack-overflow.png" alt="github status screenshot" style="height:500px">